miniigrace/Code-Refactoring-1stChallenge/README.md

 ![Horieseon_MarketingAD](https://user-images.githubusercontent.com/112984208/194982195-00b36754-831f-49c9-b5c1-ca0e27b84213.jpeg)

-## Challenge 1 : HTML, CSS and Git : Code Refactor
+ HTML, CSS and Git : Code Refactor

 ## Description
 This is the home page of Horiseon company - a marketing website.
 This page describes the main business of the company and provides contact information.